duolinwang/S-PLM/README.md

 This is the official implementation of S-PLM paper.

 ## Installation
-To use S-PLM project, install the corresponding requirements.txt or environment.yml files in your environment.
+To use S-PLM project, install the corresponding environment.yaml file in your environment.
 Or you can follow the install.sh file to install the dependencies.

 ### Install using yaml file
 Using `environment.yml`